 In principal, PPDR systems are - like other mobile applications - compatible with MA02revCO07 within 1452-1479.5 MHz.
 Due to the possible use of LTE technology with a channel raster of 5 MHz or a multiple thereof, PPDR would also fit into the frequency arrangement as proposed for other mobile applications, i.e. to use three DAB channels of 1.7 MHz for one mobile channel of 5 MHz within the framework of the Maastricht Agreement.

+[PPDR does not fit within the allotment plan, not compatible with annex 1 of MA02revCO07,

+Does PPDR fit within the emission mask of Annex 2?
+Or should there be new LRTC?]

 ECC/DEC/(03)02 designates the frequency band 1479.5 - 1492 MHz for use by Satellite Digital Audio Broadcasting (S-DAB) systems.
 PPDR is - like other mobile applications – not compatible such a system.

 Possibility to combine / share with other applications / uses